 Read our roundup of Hong Kong's 2019 IB results here.

-As you’d expect from an IB school, there’s a focus on creativity, action and service (CAS).
+As you’d expect from an IB school, there’s a focus on creativity, action, and service (CAS).
 The Timberwolves programme – or T-Wolves as they like to be known – fields teams in a wide variety of sports.
-The school is a member of the International Schools Sports Federation Hong Kong (ISSFHK) and the South East Asia Student Activities Conference (SEASAC), and CDNIS teams have competed across Asia in various tournaments.
-It also has a programme of after school activities grouped into arts, sports and academics, and clubs including the environmental club SEED, gardening club, the Model United Nations and a debating team.
-There’s always plenty of drama on and off the stage with CDNIS’ choice of drama productions, bands, choirs, ensembles, plays and related workshops – and a Leo Lee Arts Centre stage to showcase it all.
+The school is a member of the International Schools Sports Federation Hong Kong (ISSFHK) and the South East Asia Student Activities Conference (SEASAC); CDNIS teams have competed across Asia in various tournaments.
+It also has a programme of after school activities grouped into arts, sports, and academics, and clubs including the environmental club SEED, gardening club, the Model United Nations, and a debating team.
+There’s always plenty of drama on and off the stage with CDNIS’ choice of drama productions, bands, choirs, ensembles, plays, and related workshops – and a Leo Lee Arts Centre stage to showcase it all.

 Located on the south side of Hong Kong Island in Aberdeen, CDNIS has been a flag bearer for Canada since 1991.
 Students walk past totem poles and Douglas fir trees every morning on their way into this 14-storey hillside campus, and senior students are immersed in a Canadian education.

-The lower and upper schools share facilities including a 25m swimming pool, gymnasium, Leo Lee arts centre theatre, Chinese cultural centre, and a green roof.
-There's also a OneDoor Centre, which is a ‘21st Century Learning Space’ where students can focus on STEM, STEAM, coding, robotics and design.
-The school was founded 25 years ago and it is constantly updating the campus.
-In 2018-19, we can look forward to seeing the opening of a Reggio Emilia-inspired Early Childhood Centre.
+The lower and upper schools share facilities, including a 25m swimming pool, gymnasium, Leo Lee arts centre theatre, Chinese cultural centre, and a green roof.
+There's also a OneDoor Centre, which is a ‘21st Century Learning Space’ where students can focus on STEM, STEAM, coding, robotics, and design.
+The school was founded 25 years ago and it is constantly updating the campus; one of the most recent updates was the opening of a Reggio Emilia-inspired Early Childhood Centre.

-There are two full-time guidance counsellors for pre-reception to Grade 6, three for Grades 7-8 and five for Grades 9-12, as well as a wellness officer and a school psychologist.
+There are two full-time guidance counsellors for Pre-Reception to Grade 6, three for Grades 7 to 8 and five for Grades 9 to 12, as well as a wellness officer and a school psychologist.

 "When students enter Grade 9 they are assigned a guidance counsellor who stays with them until Grade 12, so they get to know the child and the family."